An adventure-lover’s playground in the heart of a World Heritage Site

 The entrance to the reserve is at Nuweberg, high in Viljoen’s Pass between Grabouw and Villiersdorp.
 About 7 000 hectares of private and state property around the reserve is co-managed by the Theewaterskloof Conservancy, which includes CapeNature and various landowners.

-To find out more, download the Hottentots Holland Nature Reserve brochure.
+To find out more, download the Hottentots Holland Nature Reserve brochure and map.

 How to get there

 Hottentots Holland Nature Reserve is about an hour’s drive from Cape Town.
 Take the N2 over Sir Lowry’s Pass, turn left on the R321, go through Grabouw and on towards Villiersdorp.
 Up in Viljoen’s Pass, watch out for Nuweberg and the reserve entrance signposted on your left.